radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 ## A Great Example to Get You Started

-To showcase what a great contribution looks like, the Radius team has added a [Redis resource type with a Kubernetes recipe](https://github.com/radius-project/resource-types-contrib/pull/5).
+To showcase what a good contribution looks like, the Radius team has added a [Redis resource type with a Kubernetes recipe](https://github.com/radius-project/resource-types-contrib/pull/5).
 This alpha-stage contribution provides:

-- A complete Redis resource type schema.
+- A complete Redis Resource type schema.
-- Both Bicep and Terraform recipes for Kubernetes.
+- Both Bicep and Terraform Recipes for Kubernetes.
 - Real-world testing with a sample application.
 - Clear documentation for others to follow.

-This serves as a template for community-driven development.
+This serves as a template for community driven development.
 We encourage you to use it as a reference for your own contributions.

 ## Start with Alpha: No Contribution is Too Small